Durable Workflows in PHP

 Durable Workflow (formerly Laravel Workflow)

-• No first-class identifier-mapped saga that lives across events arriving over time.
+• #[Saga] adds an identifier-mapped process manager that lives across events arriving over time.

 Symfony Messenger alone